 Globally, initiatives are being launched to explore frameworks, principles, codes, and mechanisms, for sharing non-personal data (NPD).
 India has also taken a step in this direction, and a committee of experts on NPD governance framework has recently released its report.
 One of its key recommendations pertains to sharing NPD for spurring innovation and enabling digital economy growth, with appropriate safeguards in place.

-Since discussions around NPD sharing framework in India are in their formative stage, there is a need to dispassionately examine the aforementioned issues, question the assumptions underlying the recommendations, and consider appropriate evidences, by taking a multi-stakeholder perspective.
+Since discussions around NPD sharing framework in India are in their formative stage, there is a need to dispassionately examine the aforementioned issues, question the assumptions underlying the recommendations, and consider appropriate evidences, by taking a comparative and multi-stakeholder perspective.

 About the Project